-- 1. Requirements for Linux / macOS: The installations for Linux and macOS systems work very similar and share most of the requirements, which are: Homebrew (for macOS, necessary to install other dependencies), Wine (version 3.21 or newer recommended, to run the main tool), Docker (to host the container with the SQL Server instance) and Microsoft SQL Server 2017 Express (running in Docker container).
+- 1. Requirements for Linux / macOS: The installations for Linux and macOS systems work very similar and share most of the requirements, which are: Homebrew (for macOS, necessary to install other dependencies) and Wine (version 3.21 or newer recommended, to run the main tool).
 The provided installation script should take care of installing those requirements.
-If needed details for their manual installation can be found in the README.md. - 2.
+Details for their manual installation can be found in the README.md provided with the installer. - 2.
 How to actually start the Linux / macOS installation: The installation on Linux and macOS works through a bash script.
 The simplest way to execute it is through a Terminal by navigating to the extracted folder and typing "./install\linux.sh" or "./install\mac.sh" respectively.
 Ensure that the script has execution permissions (using "chmod +x ./install\mac.sh" in the terminal beforehand). - 3.
 Language setting: Bee-Up uses the English language and can cause problems on Windows systems that use a language with a vastly different alphabet (English and German work fine, languages like Greek, Persian, Chinese etc. are known to cause problems).
-The Linux and macOS installers do not face this problem, since they set the environment where the installer/tool is executed to English.
-On Windows it is possible to use Bee-Up without having to change the system language by changing the "Language for non-Unicode programs" of the operating system to "English" and manually installing the SQL Server instance (details in sub-section "Manual installation of SQL Server instance" further below).
+The Linux and macOS installers do not face this problem, since they set the environment to English where the installer/tool is executed.
+On Windows it is possible to use Bee-Up without having to change the system language by changing the "Language for non-Unicode programs" of the operating system to "English".
 On Windows 7 this setting can be found in the "Control Panel" under "Region and Language" in the "Administrative" tab.
-On Windows 10 the setting can be found navigating to the "Settings" of Windows, going to "Time & Language" → "Language" →
+On Windows 10 the setting can be found navigating to the "Settings" of

 &lt;sup>2 Please note that the Linux/macOS installation scripts are provided to help you with the installation AS IS.
 While we tried our best to make them as robust as possible, we can't guarantee that they will work in every case.
-The scripts have been tested with Ubuntu (18.04 LTS/18.10), Fedora (28/29) and macOS Mojave (10.14.3).
+The scripts have been tested with Ubuntu (18.04 LTS/18.10, 22.04 LTS), Fedora (28/29) and macOS (10.14.3, 13.5).

-"Administrative language settings" and then selecting the "Administrative" tab, as shown in the picture below.
+Windows, going to "Time & Language" $\rightarrow$ "Language" $\rightarrow$ "Administrative language settings" and then selecting the "Administrative" tab, as shown in the picture below.

 If an error saying "The selected database does not exist or has not been catalogued yet." is encountered during the installation or an error like "Database ... does not exist!" or "A character set error has been detected..." pops up when starting the tool after the installation, then it's most likely due to the language setting.
-In this case please uninstall the tool and the SQL Server instance "ADOXX15EN", change the setting and install Bee-Up again, preferably installing the SQL Server instance manually.
+In this case please uninstall the tool, delete the database (see Uninstallation section) and install Bee-Up again.